-Positive Negative

-Social
+Positive Negative Social Ensuring adequate services are provided to the community and transparent reporting provides confidence in Council's ability to deliver on the delivered as originally intended due to the impact of community's priorities.
 Environmental Reporting on the provision of services that improve environmental outcomes within Council's area of influence Some initiatives have been impacted by fire.

-Positive Negative Economic The Operational Plan report assists in improving community and investor confidence in the region through demonstration of gradual improvement in delivery and of key economic initiatives impacted on a number of Governance This report is required to demonstrate to the community and government the appropriateness and transparency of Council's decision making processes of reporting may be a source
+Positive Negative Economic The Operational Plan report assists in improving community and investor confidence in the region through demonstration of gradual improvement in delivery and of key economic initiatives impacted on a number of Operational Plan initiatives relating to economic prosperity and support, Governance This report is required to demonstrate to the community and government the appropriateness and transparency of Council's decision making processes Transparency and accuracy of reporting may be a source of community criticism